-The CCTV pipeline inspection system is specially used in the detection of underground pipelines.
+The CCTV pipe inspection system is specially used in the detection of underground pipelines.

 CCTV pipeline inspection system is composed of the main controller, cable car, crawler, and other components.